qba73/meteo/README.md

 # meteo

-Meteo is a Go client library for the weather and meteorological forecast from [Yr](https://www.yr.no/en).
+`meteo` is a Go client library for the weather and meteorological forecast from [Yr](https://www.yr.no/en).

 > Weather forecast from Yr, delivered by the Norwegian Meteorological Institute and NRK.